craftled/pynions/README.md

 - Python for all code
 - Pytest for testing
-- LiteLLM for LLM API calls
+- LiteLLM for unified LLM access
+- Jina AI for content extraction
+- Serper for SERP analysis
+- Playwright for web automation
-- dotenv for .env file management
+- dotenv for configuration
 - httpx for HTTP requests

 ## Quick Start